Skip to Main Content

 4. The effect of the use upon the potential market for or value of the copyrighted work (17 U.S.C. §107).

-For additional information see the UC Copyright Page on Fair Use for Teaching and Research.
+For additional information, see the UCI Copyright and Fair Use guide and the UC Copyright Page on Fair Use for Teaching and Research.

 For additional information on copyright and fair use see the U.C.
 Copyright Education Web Site or the Copyright Advisory Office and Scholarly Works and Dissertations Page at Columbia University Libraries.